 Metric Processing | Metric processing specification:

-Step 2: Create a monitor
+Step 2: Create a Monitor

 A custom Remote Script Executor monitor is a collection of Remote Script Executor metrics.
 You can create a template based on the Remote Script Executor monitor.